 Remove from oven.
 Green beans will finish cooking in a later step.

-Flip salmon, place pan in hot oven, and roast until salmon reaches a minimum internal temperature of 145 degrees, 9-11 minutes.
+Flip salmon, and place pan in hot oven.
+Roast until salmon reaches a minimum internal temperature of 145 degrees, 7-10 minutes.

 Combine sour cream, dill (reserve a pinch for garnish), 1 tsp. lemon juice, 1 tsp. olive oil, ¼ tsp. lemon zest, and a pinch of salt and pepper in a mixing bowl.

-Plate dish as pictured on front of card, garnishing salmon with sauce, sauce with reserved dill, and serving lemon wedges on the side.
+Plate dish as pictured on front of card, garnishing salmon with dill crema and reserved dill.
+Squeeze lemon wedges over to taste.
 Bon appétit!